About this site

 The most important of these at the time of writing are Thistle Dance Publishing, Carol Hoorn Fraser and Art in Minneapolis Minnesota, Carol Hoorn Fraser, the latter created by Carol Lind Geary, her very gifted fellow artist and friend in Minneapolis days, as part of a fascinating larger site of her own (www.wholeo.net).

-The Thistle Dance page includes an especially fine obituary notice by Gemey Kelly and my own introduction to the catalogue for the 1993 memorial exhibition that Leighton Davis and I co-curated, A Visionary Gaze.
+The Thistle Dance page (which is no longer online, following the closing of the company) included an especially fine obituary notice by Gemey Kelly and my own introduction to the catalogue for the 1993 memorial exhibition that Leighton Davis and I co-curated, A Visionary Gaze.

 15. Thistle Dancing

-It was begun on a shoestring three years ago by Joyce and Rob Stevenson, the quality of the reproductions is superb, and they have sought out a number of other excellent Nova Scotia artists for their images.
+It was begun on a shoestring in 2000 by Joyce and Rob Stevenson, the quality of the reproductions was superb, and they have sought out a number of other excellent Nova Scotia artists for their images.
 This is regional art publishing of a high order.

 Being regional is not the same thing as being provincial.